DamianKJKujawski/DamianKJKujawski/README.md

 ### NeuralNetworkImplementation

 A voice command recognition project based on a neural network from the BASE-PROJECTS repository.
 It's a simple implementation recognizing spelled-out words.
 Recognizing entire words would require a different neural network and a much larger database than the one utilized here.
+In fact, Fourier Transform (FFT) is commonly used for sound analysis.
+FFT is applied to convert an audio signal from the time domain to the frequency domain, enabling the identification of characteristic sound features such as frequency and amplitude.
+The resulting transform would then be taken as input data for a neural network.

 https://github.com/DamianKJKujawski/DamianKJKujawski/assets/160174331/a888467b-4eee-4d26-8936-7492b28ee662